 In the loft of the house is an area where they used to stock all the rice they harvest for the year, and now offer as a cozy bedroom for visitors.

-The kitchen is the highlight of the house where everyone gathers together around the small fire pit in the middle of the floor.
-It is used to cook meals, warm the house in the winter and to hang our clothes and shoes to dry after trekking on a rainy day.
+On your homestay Sapa, the kitchen is the highlight of the house where everyone gathers together around the small fire pit in the middle of the floor.
+It is used to cook meals, warm the house in the winter, and hang our clothes and shoes to dry after trekking on a rainy day.

 Adjacent to the house is a western bathroom with a hot shower that Bau’s family was able to build with the help of the money she makes from trekking.
 It is encouraging to see them investing in their homestay and making it into their business.